DanielBMarkham/Info-Ops/manuscript/chapter4.md

 ![Parent-Child Abstraction Levels and fun with weasels](images/parent-child-3.jpg)

 The first report is a study of several different farms in your area.
-It talks about how each farm operates (without referring to technology, of course, that's another genre) Farmers get their equipment at this local store, they take their wares to these markets, and so on.
+It talks about how each farm operates (without referring to technology, of course, that's another genre).
+Farmers get their equipment at this local store, they take their wares to these markets, and so on.

 The second report is a study of mammal farming in the last ten years.
 It is real-world examples of the business practices of successful mammal farms.